 Carbon Farming Initiative

 The Carbon Farming Initiative is a voluntary scheme that aims to reduce the amount of greenhouse gas entering the atmosphere from activities on the land.
+From November 2014, the Carbon Farming Initiative will transition to the Emissions Reduction Fund.

 There are different types of activities that can be conducted under the Carbon Farming Initiative.
 These fall into two categories – emissions avoidance, where greenhouse gas emissions are prevented from entering the atmosphere, and sequestration, where carbon is stored on the land.